Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Mobile optimisation: Thoroughly check your site on mobile devices

-- Content audit: Review all site content for accuracy and consistency
+- Content audit: Review all site content for accuracy and consistency with error-free updates

 App integrations and marketing tools